SQL models

 This function's return value serves as the model's query, and it must be either a SQL string or a SQLGlot expression.
 The @model

-decorator is used to define the model's metadata and, optionally its pre/post-statements that are also in the form of SQL strings or SQLGlot expressions.
+decorator is used to define the model's metadata and, optionally its pre/post-statements or on-virtual-update-statements that are also in the form of SQL strings or SQLGlot expressions.

 To create a Python-based model, add a new file with the .py